OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

 :   Upgrades the OutSystems platform and logging database models, without validating if the database exists or if the permissions are correct.

-    The admin password is optional and is only used for integrated authentication purposes where the password isn’t stored in the server configuration file.
+    The admin password is optional and is only used for integrated authentication purposes where the password isn't stored in the server configuration file.

     If you provide the optional `/SetPlatformServerAdminPassword` parameter with a password, sets the password for the Platform Server `admin` user.